What Causes Unwanted Hair Growth?

 How Long Does Electrolysis Take and Why Do I Have to Come Back?

 Because most of the follicles are dormant at any one point in time, we can only treat the ones that are active at the time of the appointment.
 This is why a series of treatments over a period of time is necessary in order to successfully eliminate the unwanted hair.
 If you start seeing new hairs coming in only a week or two after your last treatment, it is important to remember that they are not from the same follicles that were just treated.

-In general, it takes one and one-half to two years for all the follicles to have a chance to go through their life cycles.
+In general, it takes about a year for all the follicles to have a chance to go through their life cycles.
 This estimate is based on a pattern of consistent treatment, in the sense that treatments are scheduled often enough to keep up with the new growth.
 Although this may sound like a long time, you will start to see significant results long before then, as the hair growth begins to thin out and slow down.

 Being consistent with your treatments will definitely produce the quickest and most satisfying results.
 As you continue your treatments and make progress, your sessions will become shorter and spaced further apart.

 Does Electrolysis Hurt?